Growtika

 Yuval Halevi · February 2026 · 9 min read · Data: Ahrefs

 LinkedIn Pulse went from 25.8 million monthly organic visits to 2.4 million in under two years.
-From my experience tracking subdirectory traffic for B2B clients, I've never seen a section of a DR 99 site collapse this fast.
 The reason is simple: people discovered they could publish anything on Pulse and ride LinkedIn's authority straight to page one.
 Nudifiers, gambling apps, pirated APKs.
 Google eventually noticed.

 I pulled Ahrefs data on every major LinkedIn subdirectory from January 2022 to February 2026 to see what actually happened: what sections grew, what sections died, and what the top-ranking Pulse pages really looked like at the peak.